-The Board has considered the carrying value of the Group's property, plant and equipment and assessed the indicators of impairment as at December 31, 2018 in accordance with IAS 36.
-In the year ended December 31, 2018 an impairment charge of \$11 million (2017: \$54 million) has been recognized, of which \$4 million (2017: \$38 million) relates to the impairment of plant and machinery in Glass Packaging North America, \$5 million (2017: \$nil) relates to the impairment of plant and machinery in Metal Packaging Americas, and \$2 million (2017: \$16 million) relates to the impairment of plant and machinery in Metal Packaging Europe, arising principally from capacity realignment programs.
+The Board has considered the carrying value of the Group's property, plant and equipment and assessed the indicators of impairment as at December 31, 2019 in accordance with IAS 36.
+In the year ended December 31, 2019 an impairment charge of \$5 million (2018: \$11 million) has been recognized, which relates to the impairment of plant and machinery in Glass Packaging North America.
+In 2018, the Group recognized an impairment charge of \$11 million, of which \$4 million related to the impairment of plant and machinery in Glass Packaging North America, \$1 million related to the impairment of plant and machinery in Metal Beverage Packaging Europe and \$6 million related to the impairment of plant and machinery in the discontinued operation.